dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 To get a list of blocks, Drupal 8:

 * Loads every single block in the current theme just to check access
-* Does access check using visibility conditions—pretty complex!
+* Checks access using visibility conditions—pretty complex!

 <div class="notes">
   * Iterates through lazy collections many times